OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:13

-Someone in the crowd said to Him, “Teacher, tell my brother to divide the inheritance with me.”
+A person in the crowd said to Him, “Teacher, instruct my brother to share the inheritance with me.”

 ## Luke 12:14